-Lynx are listed as a threatened animal on the endangered species list.
+Lynx are mammals and part of the cat family.
+They are listed as a threatened animal on the endangered species list.
 The species has declined due to lost of habitat.
 To learn more about these amazing animals.
 Check out these lynx facts for kids below:

 What is a Lynx?